OgisaZ/Clicktopic/README.md

-# Idle Game JavaScript
+# Idle Clicking Game

- Idle clicking game made in JavaScript
+Click click click!
+Keep clicking to earn cash so that you can purchase properties and earn without clicking or earn more per click!